-Being the victim of a dog bite can be an incredibly painful and traumatic event.
+Being the victim of a dog attack can be an incredibly painful and traumatic event.
 As grave as the physical damage can often be, the psychological toll can affect dog bite victims long after the physical wounds heal.
-If you have been the victim of a dog attack and want to seek monetary compensation for your injuries there are various steps you should take give yourself your best chance to recover for your damages.
+If you have been the victim of a dog bite in Los Angeles and want to seek monetary compensation for your injuries, there are various steps you should take and give yourself best chance to recover for your damages.
 You should immediately:

 - Seek medical attention for your injuries and follow your doctor’s advice

 - Report the incident to your local authorities and animal control

 - Identify the dog that bit you and its owner